Officials speak out about protests turning violent

 Charleston, S.C.
-(WCBD) – Local government officials speak out regarding the protests that later turned violet.
+(WCBD) – Local government officials are speaking out regarding the protests that later turned violent.

-Congressman Joe Cunningham says that the Holy City has seen racism simmering beneath the surface for years and further mentioned the shooting death of Walter Scott and the Charleston church shooting.
+Congressman Joe Cunningham said that the Holy City has seen racism simmering beneath the surface for years and further mentioned the shooting death of Walter Scott and the Charleston church shooting.

 Cunningham believes the answer is conversation and legislation.